halfjuice/kubernetes-kafka-rest-proxy/README.md

 # kubernetes-kafka-rest-proxy

-Forking and upgraded from https://gitlab.com/atkozhuharov/kafka-rest-proxy-kubernetes
+Forked and upgraded from https://gitlab.com/atkozhuharov/kafka-rest-proxy-kubernetes

 # Usage
 1. Setup you Kafka cluster with server endpoint (Username, Password, SASL method if any)